 As soon as you enter the passageway, you will find eight columns in the first room of the inner temple, where you will see the Coptic crosses and Greek inscriptions on the walls that show how the temple was converted into a Christian place of worship during the early Byzantine age under the Coptic Bishop Theodore.

-Most of the inscriptions are now ruined, but you can still see some of them on the door in the south wall where Horus is depicted seated on a bench with Nephthys and Isis introducing the crowns of Lower and Upper Egypt, as well as an inscription that describes the tomb of Osiris at Abaton, with the body of Osiris borne by a crocodile.
+Most of the inscriptions are now ruined, but you can still see some of them on the door on the south wall, where Horus is depicted seated on a bench with Nephthys and Isis, introducing the crowns of Lower and Upper Egypt.
+There is also an inscription that describes the tomb of Osiris at Abaton, with the body of Osiris borne by a crocodile.

 6. Gateway of Hadrian:

 The gateway of Hadrian is located northwest of the Second Pylon.
 It was built during the era of Emperor Hadrian and was decorated by many kings like Hadrian, Marcus Aurelius, and Lucius Verus.
 Before entering the gateway, you will see inscriptions showing Hadrian making offerings to Osiris, Isis, and Harsiesis and Osiris, Nephthys, and Harendotes.
-Inside the gateway, inscriptions depict Marcus Aurelius in the presence of Osiris and Isis, and also Marcus Aurelius making offerings of food, including grapes, and flowers to Isis.
+Inside the gateway, inscriptions depict Marcus Aurelius in the presence of Osiris and Isis, and Marcus Aurelius also makes offerings of food, including grapes and flowers, to Isis.

 7. Temple of Hathor:

-The Temple of Hathor is a small temple located 50 meters east of the Temple of Isis and it was built by Philometor and Euergetes II in honour of Hathor.
-After building the temple, the vestibule and the sanctuary were built by King Augustus but now they are destroyed.
-When you enter the Temple of Hathor, you will see the main temple chamber and in front of it, there are two plant columns linked to the walls.
-The columns of the corridor are decorated with lovely inscriptions of flute players and harpists and the god Bes dancing and playing the harp.
+The Temple of Hathor is a small temple located 50 meters east of the Temple of Isis, which Philometor and Euergetes II built in honour of Hathor.
+After the temple was built, the vestibule and the sanctuary were built by King Augustus, but they are now destroyed.
+When you enter the Temple of Hathor, you will see the main temple chamber and in front of it, two plant columns are linked to the walls.
+The corridor columns are decorated with lovely inscriptions of flute players, harpists, and the god Bes dancing and playing the harp.

 8. Imhotep Temple:

-On the north side of the Philae Island, you will find Imhotep Temple that was built in the Ptolemaic period to worship Imhotep, a former chancellor to the Pharaoh Djoser and a high priest for the sun god Ra.
-Years after his death, the legends surrounding Imhotep and his life grew and he was gradually elevated to the level of a deity.
+On the north side of Philae Island, you will find Imhotep Temple, which was built in the Ptolemaic period to worship Imhotep, a former chancellor to the Pharaoh Djoser and a high priest for the sun god Ra.
+Years after his death, the legends surrounding Imhotep and his life grew, and he was gradually elevated to the level of a deity.

 9. Kiosk of Trajan:

 The Kiosk of Trajan, one of Rome’s most powerful emperors, is located southeast of the Temple of Hathor.
-It was built in the Roman Imperial period but it was left unfinished.
-The Kiosk of Trajan consists of 14 pillars, the roof was made of wood but through the years it disappeared.
+It was built in the Roman Imperial period but left unfinished.
+The Kiosk of Trajan consists of 14 pillars.
+The roof was made of wood, but it disappeared over the years.
 During Trajan’s reign, it was the main entrance of the temple of Philae.

 Other Interesting Locations on the Island

-There are many things you can find and explore on the island.
-There is a small open-air museum consisting of Philae Temple’s oldest blocks that are located in the northeastern corner of the island of Agilkia.
+There are many things to find and explore on the island.
+In the northeastern corner of the island of Agilkia, there is a small open-air museum consisting of Philae Temple’s oldest blocks.

-In the southern part of the island, there are the ruins of a temple dedicated to Mandulis, a local Nubian deity, and the remnants of a Nilometer, a structure used to measure the fluctuating heights of the river.
-There is a small gate that was built by Hadrian and besides that a ruined Horus temple.
+In the southern part of the island, there are the ruins of a temple dedicated to Mandulis, a local Nubian deity, and the remnants of a Nilometer, a structure used to measure the river’s fluctuating heights.
+There is also a small gate built by Hadrian and a ruined Horus temple.

 Saving Philae Temple from drowning:

 After building the Aswan Dam, the water of the Nile began to creep slowly into the temple.
 It was like a battle of life and death for the country to save the temple from drowning.
-This remained a problem for years and the water didn’t recede except after two or three months.
+This remained a problem for years, and the water didn’t recede until after two or three months.

-Then the Egyptian Government decided to build the High Dam, which created a huge problem for the Philae Temple and could have drowned it forever.
-This motivated the government to move quickly to save the Philae Temple and other historical landmarks nearby, in cooperation with UNESCO and other countries, a committee was formed that included 12 experts who met in April 1968.
+Then, the Egyptian Government decided to build the High Dam, which created a massive problem for the Philae Temple and could have drowned it forever.
+This motivated the government to move quickly to save the Philae Temple and other historical landmarks nearby; in cooperation with UNESCO and other countries, a committee was formed that included 12 experts who met in April 1968.

 The experts studied the situation and recommended a detailed study to move the temples from their place to another nearby island, 600 meters away, called Agelica.
-The nearby island is more than 60 meters high, which was important to avoid the water level, and the cost of doing all that was about 5.9 million pounds.
+The nearby island is more than 60 meters high, which is essential to avoid water levels, and the cost of doing all that was about 5.9 million pounds.

-The operation to rescue the Philae Temple began on March 13, 1971.
-The Philae Temple was dismantled to 40 thousand stone blocks and they were numbered for reinstallation in the same old form with the use of the latest scientific methods in restoration, on the island of Agelica.
+The operation to rescue the Philae Temple began on 13 March 1971.
+The Philae Temple was dismantled into 40,000 stone blocks, which were numbered for reinstallation in the same old form on the island of Agelica using the latest scientific methods in restoration.

-The island has an area of 13 thousand meters, and the temple floor was preserved and was the same as it was on the old island.
-They also planted the same type of trees that was planted on the old island, the island of Agelica was settled by blasting its rocks with dynamite, and then it became an island and it opened in its new location on April 4, 1980.
+The island has an area of 13 thousand meters, and the temple floor was preserved as on the old island.
+They also planted the same type of trees that were planted on the old island.
+The island of Agelica was settled by blasting its rocks with dynamite, and then it became an island, and it opened in its new location on 4 April 1980.

 Sound and Light Shows at the Philae Temple:

-This is one of the amazing things that you can do when you visit Philae Temple, the show is always at night and is presented in English, French, German, Chinese, and Spanish.
-It is a great experience to watch while there as you visit the temple and it adds a completely different dimension to your journey.
-The show will let you know more about the ancient Egyptians and especially more about Philae Temple and Isis.
+This is one of the fantastic things you can do when you visit Philae Temple; the show is always at night and is presented in English, French, German, Chinese, and Spanish.
+It is a great experience to watch while there as you visit the temple, and it adds an entirely different dimension to your journey.
+The show will tell you more about the ancient Egyptians, especially the Philae Temple and Isis.

 The Philae Temple is one of the marvels created during the ancient Egyptian civilization and it is a must-visit for anyone intending to visit Aswan.